-We arrived in Idyllwild via state route 74 from Los Angeles and then onto the 243.
+We arrived in Idyllwild via CA-74 from Los Angeles and then onto CA-243.
 On our drive into town we saw a sale sign for the Idyllwild HELP Center Thrift Store so we stopped to see what was going on.
 Boy, you can really get some bargains here!
-For $1 we were told we could fill up a plastic bag with clothes on Monday's or on Tuesday afternoon's you can load up on books.
+For $1 we were told we could fill up a plastic bag with clothes on Monday's, or on Tuesday afternoon's you can load up on books.
 We left here happy with some great book finds on American road trips and books on National Parks.

 Next we headed into town and decided to park the van and explore the area on foot because there is no better way to get to know somewhere than by walking.
 We checked out some of the stores including art galleries, visited the Idyllwild Brew Pub and then decided on lunch at the Plant Food Supper Club.